RadekKrol/R/README.md

 # R
-Implementatiof of a Tabu Search alghoritm in R. It allows you to find local minimum for functions of 2 variables.
+Implementation of a Tabu Search alghoritm in R. It allows you to find local minimum for functions of 2 variables.